galaxyproject/ansible-postgresql/README.md

 ### Backups ###

 - `postgresql_backup_dir`: If set, enables [PITR][postgresql_pitr] backups.
 Set
-  this to a directory where your database will be backed up.
+  this to a directory where your database will be backed up (this can be any format supported by rsync, e.g. `user@host:/path`).
 The most recent backup will be in a subdirectory named `current`.

 - `postgresql_backup_rotate`: Boolean, defaults to `true`, which will cause the `current` directory to be renamed prior to creating a new backup.
 If set to